sap-tutorials/abap-core-development/tutorials/abap-environment-saas-mta-config/abap-environment-saas-mta-config.md

 2. XSUAA:

-    The XSUAA service instance, acts as an OAuth 2.0 client to the multitenant application, and to the ABAP Solution service instance.
+    The XSUAA service instance acts as an OAuth 2.0 client to the Multitenant Application and to the ABAP Solution service instance.
 It provides access to the SaaS Provisioning service for calling callbacks and getting the dependencies API by granting corresponding scopes.

     A role collection is defined as part of the XSUAA configuration which provides authorization for the initial user onboarding in the new ABAP tenant after a subscription was done.